Close

 Christian Dicus

 Christian Dicus is a Sulphur Springs, Texas native.
+After graduating SSHS in 2015, she lived and worked in Dallas as a signed actor with Campbell Agency.
+She's practiced a variety of creative mediums including pottery, filmmaking, writing, and photography.
 She currently works as the Director of Operations and Content Strategist for Chad's Media LLC.
-As well as a photographer and contributing writer for Front Porch News.
+As well as a Photographer and Contributing Writer for Front Porch News.
+When she's not working, you'll find her planning her next trip, studying for her bachelors, or tucked away in the movie theater.